andrewfraley/flirc_repeater/README.md

+# Flirc Repeater

+## Summary
+This is a small program designed to use a [FLIRC device](https://flirc.tv/more/flirc-usb) to watch for specific IR codes, then transmit different IR codes in response.

 ## Use Case
 An example use case is LG's Magic Remote, which doesn't have a learning function, but does have support for controlling the volume on external devices it supports.
 If your amplifier isn't supported, you can use this with a flirc device to detect the volume up IR commands from the LG remote, and then send the proper IR command to your amplifier.
+In the case of an LG remote, and most others as well, you can program the remote to control an arbitrary brand's devices (I successfully used Phillips).
+Then setup the FLIRC to learn these button presses and send keyboard key codes.
+This program will then watch the FLIRC for the key codes, and send your different IR codes in response.

 ## Setup
 This should work with any Linux machine, but these instructions are specifically for the Raspberry Pi Zero W running Raspberry Pi OS Lite 32-bit